Trump to unveil infrastructure plan: Here's what we know

 How big would it be?

-Trump has said repeatedly that he plans to invest somewhere between $1 trillion to $1.5 trillion in repairing and upgrading America's infrastructure.
+The White House says its plan will create $1.5 trillion for repairing and upgrading America's infrastructure.

 Only $200 billion of that, however, would come from direct federal spending, according to White House aides.
-The rest is supposed to come from state and local governments, which are expected to match any federal allocation by a four-to-one ratio.
-That's a reversal from precedent, in which the federal government has picked up around 80% of the cost of big projects.
+The rest is supposed to come from state and local governments, which are expected to match any federal allocation by at least a four-to-one ratio.
+States have gradually assumed more of the responsibility for funding infrastructure in recent years, and the White House says it wants to accelerate that trend.

 "What we really want to do is provide opportunities for state and local governments to receive federal funding when they're doing what's politically hard, and increasing investment in infrastructure," DJ Gribbin, Trump's special assistant for infrastructure, said to the United States Conference of Mayors last month.